 Semi-finalist, “Shakespeare’s New Contemporaries” competition, 2020, American Shakespeare Center.

 Download the latest version of the script at

 or contact the playwright directly.

-enquiries about the play’s availability for professional production, to the playwright.
+direct all enquiries about the play’s availability for professional production, to the playwright.

 Poster design by Cary Mazer